The human body is extremely adaptable. This is where our physical therapists come in.

 Our goal is to help patients experience relief from pain, improve coordination, strengthen muscles, and enjoy a return to functional mobility or to your sports/fitness level.
 As patients improve, they often notice an improvement in their general health, including better circulation and faster healing.

 We are pleased to announce the launch of a Pelvic Health Rehabilitation program, which will include assessments, treatments, and custom exercises.

 Three outpatient physical therapists have experience treating patients with pelvic health dysfunctions and look forward to working with you.
 “Many people don’t realize that there are treatments for pelvic conditions,” they explain.
 “Our team has been gaining advanced training, and they can now provide more specialized, quality care closer to home.”

 The above list is not exhaustive.
 Many other conditions can benefit from Pelvic Floor Physical Therapy as well.
 Please contact our Physical Therapy department for more information.

-As part of concussion rehabilitation, physical therapy helps assess and treat balance and vestibular function, address cervical and thoracic dysfunction, headache pain management, vision screening, functional movement, exertion, strength and range of motion.
+As part of the program, physical therapy assesses and treats impairments involving balance and vestibular function, functional movement, neck/back/headache pain, vision, exertion, strength, and range of motion.

-Ask your physician for a referral for the CMH Post Concussion Rehabilitation Program.
+Ask your physician for a referral to the CMH Concussion Rehabilitation Program.

 Sean Cain suffered a serious motorcycle accident in 2005.
 The accident required him to have 17 surgeries in 13 years.
 Although Sean pursued recovery treatment elsewhere, it wasn’t until he became a patient at CMH in 2017 that he began to see life-changing results.
 Through a combination of physical, speech, and occupational therapy, Sean was able to finally solve the traumatic brain injury symptoms he had been suffering for over a decade.
 He credits the caring and understanding rehabilitation staff for the confidence he has regained in himself.